SERVICE-DECLARATION-PROTOCOL

 Identifiers

-The following identifiers are used for service-specific cryptographic operations:
+We define the following set of identifiers which are used for service-specific cryptographic operations

-• provider_id: Used to sign SDP messages and establish secure links between validators.
-It is an Ed25519PublicKey.
+• provider_id: used to sign the SDP messages and to establish secure links between validators; it is Ed25519PublicKey.

-• zk_id: Used for zero-knowledge operations by the validator, including rewarding (Zero Knowledge Signature Scheme).
+• zk_id: used for zero-knowledge operations by the validator that includes rewarding (Zero Knowledge Signature Scheme (ZkSignature)).

 Locators

-A Locator is the address of a validator used to establish secure communication between validators.
-It follows the multiaddr addressing scheme from libp2p, but it MUST contain only the location part and MUST NOT contain the node identity (peer_id).
+A Locator is the address of a validator which is used to establish secure communication between validators.
+It follows the multiaddr addressing scheme from libp2p, but it must contain only the location part and must not contain the node identity (peer_id).

-The provider_id MUST be used as the node identity.
-Therefore, the Locator MUST be completed by adding the provider_id at the end of it, making the Locator usable in the context of libp2p.
+The provider_id must be used as the node identity.
+Therefore, the Locator must be completed by adding the provider_id at the end of it, which makes the Locator usable in the context of libp2p.

 The length of the Locator is restricted to 329 characters.

-Common formatting of every Locator MUST be applied to maintain its unambiguity and make deterministic ID generation work consistently.
-The Locator MUST at least contain only lowercase letters and every part of the address MUST be explicit (no implicit defaults).
+The common formatting of every Locator must be applied to maintain its unambiguity, to make deterministic ID generation work consistently.
+The Locator must at least contain only lower case letters and every part of the address must be explicit (no implicit defaults).

 Declaration Message